ggedde/spry-cli/README.md

 	spry component SalesReps

 ## **hash** &nbsp;<sub><sup>|</sup></sub>&nbsp; **h** &nbsp; <sub><sup>[*value*]</sup></sub>
-Hash a value that processes it using the salt in the config file.
+Hash a value that processes it using the salt in the configuration.

 ###### *Examples:*